Frequently Asked Questions

 Q. What is the itinerary?

 We are constantly tuning the trip to improve the experience so no two years are exactly the same but you can get an idea of what it is like by reading through our trip log.
 It is a day-by-day log of what the team did.
-You can peruse it here.
+You can peruse them here.

 Q. What do we do to prepare for this trip?